How to watch the first GOP presidential debate Wednesday night

 "The public knows who I am & what a successful Presidency I had," he said in his post, referencing high polling numbers.
 "I WILL THEREFORE NOT BE DOING THE DEBATES!"

-The former president already taped the interview with Carlson, according to CNN, and while it is unclear where the interview will air it is expected to be released Wednesday night.
+The former president already taped the interview with Carlson, according to CNN, and it will air at 9 p.m.
+ET.

 Trump's counterprogramming also comes on the week he is expected to voluntarily surrender at the Fulton County Jail in Atlanta, where he faces 13 felony counts related to efforts to overturn the state's 2020 presidential election results.